Justaus3r/Xile/README.md

 Penta is a pure python **Command line** shell program that i have created to improve my understanding.As of now it supports all the basic commands(or thats what i think) that a shell program should have.i am working on it actively and improvements will be made in future.
-Here is a table of commands that Penta supports as of now.
+Here is a table of commands that Penta supports as of now.i also converted a part of project into Python2(as an experiment),if you want to check that out just see the ```Pent2.py```.
 ![List of commands-69](https://drive.google.com/uc?export=download&id=1ZfUtJmYf5mmUhKh8CHAfylyl069LWmwn)

 ### Download